Debt & Credit Help Paying Off Debt

 Cons

-• Set-up and monthly fees for debt management plans
+• Requires upfront and monthly fees

-The services of nonprofit organizations credit counseling companies are typically low cost or free.
-Counselors can help you develop a budget, get copies of your credit reports and scores, and develop a debt management plan.
+Nonprofit credit counseling companies offer a wide range of services and are experienced in helping people through the most difficult of financial situations.
+The services of nonprofit organizations are typically low-cost or free.
+Counselors can help you make a budget, get copies of your credit reports and scores, and develop a debt management plan (DMP).

 Debt settlement services